-Prepare an example of how monitoring and evaluation may lead to a readjustment of your program over time.
-Then, tie this into a discussion on how you might pursue an adaptive management approach in your initiative.
+Prepare a brief example of how monitoring and evaluation may lead to a readjustment of your program over time.
+Then, tie this into a short discussion on how you would pursue an adaptive management approach in your initiative.

 D-12: First draft of your proposal for peer review